Cape Verde entry requirements for Kazakhstan passport holders

 Exceptions & conditions

-• If leaving the airport transit area, a visa on arrival or regular visa is required.
+• If you need to leave the airport transit area, you must obtain a visa on arrival (fees apply).

 Health & vaccines for Cape Verde